Airline Bankruptcies: What Are Your Rights?

 Update 17th April 2019: Today it was announced that India’s oldest private airline, Jet Airways, will suspend operations due to lack of funds.
 Formerly India’s second biggest air carrier, the airline had been operating minimal flights per day since the start of the year.

 With a deadline of May 10th to secure funding in order to resume operations, the airline’s management are claiming this suspension is only temporary.
 Continue reading to learn what you can do if you are affected.
+The rules are quite different than if you had your flight cancelled due to other circumstances.

 If an airline goes bankrupt and ceases operating it generates headlines across the globe.
 But spare a thought for the blameless passengers, who are abruptly thrust into a nightmare scenario.
 Some find themselves suddenly stranded in foreign countries, and many more learn that their flight tickets for long-planned holidays are suddenly worthless.